-The CTx Board authorized 6,984,985 Class F Preferred Units in two tranches; all authorized Class F Units were issued prior to the Reorganization Merger.
+The Board authorized 6,958,458 Class F Preferred Units in two tranches; 6,984,985 were issued.
+Units issued in excess of authorized will be approved retroactively at the Company's next Board meeting.
 The Company raised a total of \$11.3 million from issuance of Class F Units.
-The newly created Class F Units as authorized by the CTx Board and as reflected in the 3rd Amended and Restated Operating Agreement to reflect the creation of the Class F Units became effective on December 14, 2018.
+The newly created Class F Units as authorized by the Board and as reflected in the 3rd Amended and Restated Operating Agreement to reflect the creation of the Class F Units became effective on December 14, 2018.